MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 This release of Azure Data Studio includes a standard Windows Installer experience, and a .zip file.

-The *user installer* is recommended because it does not require administrator privileges, which simplify both installs and upgrades.
-The user installer does not require Administrator privileges as the location is under your user Local AppData (LOCALAPPDATA) folder.
+We recommend the *user installer* because it doesn't require administrator privileges, which simplify both installs and upgrades.
+The user installer doesn't require Administrator privileges as the location is under your user Local AppData (LOCALAPPDATA) folder.
 The user installer also provides a smoother background update experience.
 For more information, see [User setup for Windows](https://code.visualstudio.com/updates/v1_26#_user-setup-for-windows).

 **User Installer** (recommended)